GSA/catalog-app/README.md

 #### fgdc2iso

-TODO: complete this section.
+_TODO: complete this section._

 For some harvest source types, you must have fgdc2iso properly configured with a SaxonPE license.
-See the [GSA/datagov-deploy] and the Ansible vaullt.
+See the [GSA/datagov-deploy] and the Ansible vault.

 ### CKAN/catalog-app commands